ichnaton777/emfscience/computations-5G.md

 (the so called particle-wave duality, or mass-frequency duality).
 He computed the tones (i.e. frequencies) of all chemical elements in the periodic system.
 This resulted in the _Table with elements and molecules_ below.
 For every element and its mass, and for several molecules and their masses, he computed the frwquency using the method of quantum physicist Louis de Broglie.
 He combined the formulas E=mc<sup>2</sup>  and E=hf.
 Both formulas use the same energy contents E and hence can be equalised.
 This means mass and frequency are in a linear relationship.
 In other words: double the weight of an element and its frequency doubles.
+These computed frequencies varied widely, inducing his search for a handy overview.
+This became the ocave, known from music, which is also a play of frequencies.
+He is a guitar player so he knows a method of harmonic music, octaving.
+Every tone harmonises with tones of double or quadruple frequencies - so one or two octaves up, but also with tones with half or quarter of the original frequency.
+He halved (octaved) computed frequencies of elements and molecules until the fit within a diagram of a 12-tonal octave in the audible spectrum, between 250 Hz and 500 Hz.
+The figure below is the result of his octaving.
+Thut was completely surprised by what he saw: **All elements beneficial to the human healthy body almost exactly match the frequencies of the 12 tones in an octave.** All non-healthy element, such as lead, are bordering healthy elements.